The Miranda Standard Environment

 > rep n x = take n (repeat x)

-applied to a value returns an infinite list, all of whose
+repeat applied to a value returns an infinite list, all of whose

 elements are the given value.